jupyterhub/jupyterhub-deploy-docker/README.md

 ### How do I specify the Notebook server image to spawn for users?

 In this deployment, JupyterHub uses DockerSpawner to spawn single-user Notebook servers.
-The `jupyterhub_config.py` reads the image name from the `DOCKER_CONTAINER_IMAGE` environment variable.
+You set the desired Notebook server image in a `DOCKER_CONTAINER_IMAGE` environment variable.
+When spawning single-user notebooks, JupyterHub reads the image name from the`DOCKER_CONTAINER_IMAGE` environment variable contained in `jupyterhub_config.py` file:

 ```
 c.DockerSpawner.container_image = os.environ['DOCKER_CONTAINER_IMAGE']
 ```

-By default, this variable is set in the `.env` file.
+By default, the`DOCKER_CONTAINER_IMAGE` environment variable is set in the `.env` file.

 ```
 DOCKER_CONTAINER_IMAGE=jupyter/scipy-notebook:2d878db5cbff
 ```

 You can either change this value in the `.env` file, or you can override it by setting the `DOCKER_CONTAINER_IMAGE` variable to a different Notebook image in the environment where you launch JupyterHub.
+For example, the following setting would be used to spawn single-user pyspark notebook servers:

 ```
 DOCKER_CONTAINER_IMAGE=jupyterhub/pyspark-notebook:2d878db5cbff \